fabioc-aloha/AlexQ_Template/TEMPLATE-QUALTRICS-AZURE-PROJECT.md

 ```

 ### Step 2: Customize for Your Project
-1. Update `PROJECT-OBJECTIVES.md` with your project goals
+1. Copy `plan/SAMPLE-PROJECT-PLAN.md` to `plan/YYYY-MM-DD-your-project-plan.md`
-2. Create new plan: `plan/2025-MM-DD-your-project-plan.md`
+2. Fill in your project goals, requirements, and architecture decisions
 3. Review and adapt Qualtrics API requirements
 4. Design Azure architecture following SFI governance
 5. Update `qualtrics/qualtrics-config.json` with your surveys